swiftlang/swift-evolution/proposals/0414-region-based-isolation.md

 state from within the isolation domain in which the closure is defined.
 We would like to loosen these rules.

-#### Closure Captures
+#### Captures

-The rules for regions defined above specify that a closure's region is the merge of its non-`Sendable` captured parameters:
+A non-`Sendable` closure's region is the merge of its non-`Sendable` captured parameters.
+As such a nonisolated non-`Sendable` closure that only captures values that are in disconnected regions must itself be in a disconnected region and can be transferred:

 ```swift
 let x = NonSendable()